petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-documents-and-media-previews.md

    ```

 With these tools installed and configured, Documents and Media can provide in application previews of most file types.

+## Configuring Supported MIME Types for ImageMagick

+When using ImageMagick, adaptive media .
+By Default, ImageMagick supports `avif`, `gif`, `heic`, `tiff`, and `webp`.

+To add additional MIME types,

+## Regenerating Document Previews

+For images, you can use Adaptive Media.

+For audio, video, PDF, and OpenOffice files, you can also regenerate document previews at any time via the Control Panel:

+Control Panel > System > Server Administration > Resources Tab > Regeneration Options

+Click Execute.

+Generates previews that have not been created previously.

+This process does not delete existing previews and thumbnails.
+If you want to completely regenerate these files, you must first reset them.
+(Execute corresponding cleanup action)

+Image previews are not affected by any of these processes.
+These are managed from Control Panel > Configuration > Adaptive Media (Adapt All Images or Adapt Remaining)

 ## Related Topics